Man-tracking

 The Observation Stand tests the ability to discern everyday objects like hammers, knives, cartridge casings, traps, hand-tools, arrowheads, etc., against a confusing background of forest clutter.
 FWC recruits point to the tomahawk, one of 25 objects set out in the woods.
 Each three-person team is given five minutes to visually detect them from a static position.
 The average number of items discovered is twelve to fifteen.

-man-tracking spoor pit track pit puzzle mantracking
+man-tracking spoor track pit puzzle mantracking

 Spoor (track) Pit